-Including this year’s contingent who will be participating during spring break from March 19 - 26, there have been 34 youth who have successfully completed the program since it began.
+Including 2022's contingent who participated, there are 46 youth who have successfully completed the program since it began.

 The hands-on program gives youth who are considering their career options a close-up look at the profession of firefighting, including participating in training exercises and experiencing the community goodwill, pride, excitement and camaraderie that come with the job.